 American Express Membership Rewards offers Amex cardholders the opportunity to earn one of the four big transferable currencies in the miles & points world – Membership Rewards Points – and these points can be transferred to a variety of other loyalty programs affiliated with major airlines and hotel chains.
 The strength of Amex’s transfer partner lineup is a big reason why Membership Rewards points are viewed as an excellent way of keeping a miles & points portfolio well-diversified.

-At the time of writing, American Express Membership Rewards has 22 transfer partners which are split into 19 airline partners and 3 hotel partners – that’s more transfer partners than either of the other two big transferrable currency programs.
+At the time of writing, American Express Membership Rewards has 20 transfer partners which are split into 17 airline partners and 3 hotel partners – that’s more transfer partners than the other three big transferrable currency programs.

 Amex Airline Transfer Partners